fmoliveira/delightful-fediverse-apps/Watchlist-for-ActivityPub-developer-resources.md

 * :black_nib: [**ActivityPubSchema**](https://github.com/redaktor/ActivityPubSchema): JSON Schema definition of the ActivityStreams and ActivityPub specifications. `MIT, Javascript`

+* [**bridge**](https://source.joinmastodon.org/mastodon/bridge): A simple web app that helps you find your Twitter friends on the federated Mastodon network.
+It is also an example of how the Mastodon API can be used and the federated OAuth authorization flow. `AGPL-3.0, Ruby`

 * :heavy_check_mark: [**FediHealth**](https://git.feneas.org/buttle/fedihealth): Software to help you define federation policies for your node. `AGPL-3.0, Python`

 * :heavy_check_mark: [**Fediverse Stats**](https://gitlab.com/spla/fediverse) ([Fedi account](https://mastodont.cat/@fediverse)): Collects maximum number of alive fediverse's servers and then query their API to obtain their registered users. `GPL-3.0, Python`